-Another hiatus happened (oops).
-I’ve been sorting through some of those pesky life questions and am still uncertain as to where this blog is going.
-(That’s OK for now.)
+It’s been a minute.
+I’ve been sorting through some pesky life questions and am still uncertain as to where this blog is going.
+That’s OK for now.

-Years ago, someone hit me squarely between the eyes with a few simple words — words that were echoed not long ago by someone else, who could not have known about the other.
+Years ago, someone hit me squarely between the eyes with a few simple words — words that were echoed not long ago by someone else, who could not have known about the first.

-I was dealing with some very ugly stuff the first time around, and was feeling beaten, defeated.
-(That’s been, thankfully, a rare feeling for me — not that I’m any less bumblefucky at life than anyone else, but I didn’t earn the nickname “infernal optimist” for nothing…also, I humbly submit that “bumblefucky” should be a real word now.)
+I was dealing with some very ugly things the first time around, and was feeling beaten, defeated.
+(That’s been, thankfully, a rare feeling for me — not that I stumble less in life than anyone else, but I didn’t earn the nickname “infernal optimist” for nothing.)

-Sometimes when things have been not-good for a long time, we lose sight of not only what’s good in our lives, but what’s so special about us…that indomitable flare of will and the unique gifts we possess that equip us to deal with whatever we must.
+Sometimes when things have been not-great for a long time, we lose sight of not only what’s still good in our lives, but of what’s so special about us, that indomitable flare of will and the unique gifts we possess that equip us to deal with whatever we must.

-I was discussing things with this person, and he looked me straight in the eye and said, “Use your magic.
+I was discussing things with the first person long ago, and he looked me straight in the eye and said, “Use your magic.
 It’s there.
 It always was.
 Use it.”
 While I tried to muster a response, he just turned and walked away.
 Conversation over.

 Recently, about something completely different, I heard those words again.
 As before, they came at me like a sudden train.